News

 Enhancing Vietnam-US Tech Cooperation

-Deputy Minister of Science and Technology Le Xuan Dinh said the launch was a step forward in technology cooperation between Vietnam and the US.
-He stated it shows Qualcomm’s confidence in Vietnam's IT workforce and the strategic partnership between the two countries.
+Deputy Minister of Science and Technology Le Xuan Dinh highlighted the center's launch as a milestone in strengthening technological cooperation between Vietnam and the US.
+He emphasized that Qualcomm's investment reflects confidence in Vietnam's IT talent and underscores the strategic partnership between the two nations.
+The center is expected to boost Vietnam's AI research capabilities and train the next generation of AI experts and engineers.

 Alignment with Vietnam's Strategies